hanyangl/sflynlang-bot/README.md

 $ yarn run start
 ```

-3. Set the Discord bot token to the environment file:
+3. Set the Discord bot token to the following environment file configuration:

 ```
 DISCORD_TOKEN=Your token here